Effects of dynamical friction on perturbations for evolving dark energy: Evolution of linear perturbations

-For dynamical friction, in general, differences are very small and only appreciable for the highest value chosen, $\eta_0 = 10^{-2}$.
-Effects of dissipative pressure friction follow the same trend.
-Dissipative pressure friction behaves similarly to dynamical friction and when the models are all normalised to one today, they present an increase in the growth factor.
-These considerations explain the behaviour found in Fig.~\ref{fig:gf_LCDM}.
-We also note that changing $\Gamma$ has no effect on the evolution of perturbations, but this is only true for the $\Lambda$CDM model, where density, and hence pressure, do not evolve in time.
-Finally, the effects induced by dissipative pressure friction are much larger than for dynamical friction.
+For dynamical friction, in general, differences are very small and only appreciable for the highest value chosen $\eta_0 = 10^{-2}$.
+The effects of dissipative pressure friction follow the same trend.
+Dissipative pressure friction behaves similarly to dynamical friction, and when the models are all normalized to one today, they present an increase in the growth factor.
+These considerations explain the behavior found in Fig.~\ref{fig:gf_LCDM}.
+We also note that changing $\Gamma$ has no effect on the evolution of perturbations, but this is only true for the $\Lambda$CDM model, where density and hence pressure do not evolve in time.
+Finally, the effects induced by dissipative pressure friction are much larger than those induced by dynamical friction.
 This happens because whilst the contribution of dynamical friction is constant in time, dissipative friction changes with time and its effects are stronger later in the cosmic evolution.

-Similar considerations can be made for Figs.~\ref{fig:gf_wCDM_0} and \ref{fig:gf_wCDM_1} where we show the effects of dynamical friction for the first and dissipative friction for the latter for the six dark energy models investigated in this work.
-We note that the effect of dynamical friction for these models is qualitatively the same as for the $\Lambda$CDM model when we consider the relative difference with respect to a model without friction.
-This is clearly understood as dark energy is only affecting the background and the dynamical equation to be solved is the same for both $\Lambda$CDM and the dynamical dark energy models.
+Similar considerations can be made for Fig.~\ref{fig:gf_wCDM} where we show the effects of dynamical and dissipative friction for the model DE1.
+We do not show the other models because the qualitative behavior is the same and they only differ quantitatively.
+This applies to all the quantities we will present for dark energy models.
+The effect of dynamical friction for these models is similar to the $\Lambda$CDM model when we consider the relative difference with respect to a model without friction.
+This is clearly understood, as dark energy only affects the background and the dynamical equation to be solved is the same for both $\Lambda$CDM and the dynamical dark energy models.
 Furthermore, the correction due to $\eta_0$ is constant in time.